SPJ Colorado Pro Announces 2023 Top of the Rockies Winners

 Email Deb Hurley Brobst at deb.hurley.brobst@gmail.com if you have any questions.

 Place your entries.
-When you are done placing entries, pay your bill by clicking on “Calculate Entry Fee” in the top right corner and follow the directions.
+When you are done placing entries, pay your bill by clicking on “Calculate

-If your media outlet’s website has a pay wall, please make sure your entries are available to the judges.
-Either make sure they are free content or submit a PDF instead.
-Nothing frustrates judges more than not having access to entries because they are blocked.
+If your media outlet’s website has a pay wall, please make sure your entries are available to the

 About the awards process

-Colorado SPJ hosts a free winners’ reception with hors d’oeuvres and a cash bar at the Denver Press Club, and a list of winners will be available on our website, coloradospj.wordpress.com.
-Certificates will be available to pick up at the reception.
-All remaining certificates will be mailed to entrants.
+Colorado SPJ hosts a winners’ reception with hors d’oeuvres and a cash bar at the Denver Press Club, and a list of winners will be available on our website, coloradospj.wordpress.com.

+All judges’ decisions are final in category placement as well as entry evaluation.
 If, in the opinion of the judges, none of the entries in a given category meets the standards of excellence, no award will be made in that category.
 Judges may reject entries that do not conform with contest rules.

-2023 Top of the Rockies contest categories.
+2024 Top of the Rockies contest categories.

 WRITING CATEGORIES

-News Reporting, Single Story: Single news story (and related sidebars, if applicable).
+: Single news story (and related sidebars, if applicable).

-Breaking News Story: A single story or package of a breaking news event occurring over a 24-hour period.
+Breaking News Story: A single story or package of a breaking news event occurring over a

-General Reporting, Series or Package: A series of stories on one topic or a package of stories that runs simultaneously (submit all stories).
+General Reporting, Series or Package: A series of stories on one topic or a package of stories

-Enterprise Reporting: An article or a package or series of stories on one topic that demonstrates exceptional enterprise or investigative effort.
+Enterprise Reporting: An article or a package or series of stories on one topic that

 Extended Coverage: A package of stories exploring one issue in depth.
-This could be a special section.
+This could be a special

 Feature Writing — long form: Includes profiles, analysis and other stories written in a feature format that are more than 1,500 words or longer than 3 minutes in length.